What led to Whatcom oil-train disaster? Investigators eye equipment, tracks, even sabotage

 “Usually at slow speeds, an undesired emergency will cause a train to stop, but it won’t cause cars to buckle or derail like that,” Quimby said.
 “I wouldn’t expect a derailment, especially like that on a straight track.
 It seems kind of strange to me.”

-“Speed can affect the severity, but trains can derail at any speed, even one or two miles per hour,” Herb Krohn with the Association of Sheet Metal, Air, Rail and Transportation Workers said.
+“Speed can affect the severity, but trains can derail at any speed, even one or two miles per hour,” Herb Krohn with the International Association of Sheet Metal, Air, Rail and Transportation Workers said.

 Inspecting the tracks

 In 2016, a train carrying the highly volatile fossil fuel known as Bakken crude to Tacoma derailed and caught fire in the Columbia River Gorge.
 It led to the evacuation of the town of Mosier, Oregon, and contaminated groundwater 600 feet from the river.

 Federal investigators found that Union Pacific’s poorly maintained tracks caused the train to go off the rails.

 After that disaster, Washington Gov. Jay Inslee pushed, unsuccessfully, for daily inspections of tracks used by Bakken oil trains.